arun001302/EKS-CodePipeline-Deployment/README.md

 # End-to-End Java CI/CD Pipeline on AWS (EKS + CodePipeline + CodeBuild + ECR + Helm)

-This guide walks through the exact **steps we successfully completed** to set up a CI/CD pipeline that deploys a Java Spring Boot application to Amazon EKS using AWS CodePipeline, CodeBuild, ECR, and Helm.
+This guide walks through the exact **steps I successfully completed** to set up a CI/CD pipeline that deploys a Java Spring Boot application to Amazon EKS using AWS CodePipeline, CodeBuild, ECR, and Helm.

 ---